StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 - Expression and List partitioning are not supported.
 - The partition column need to be of date type.
 - Multiple partition columns are not supported.
-- Primary key tables are not supported.
+- Primary Key tables are not supported.

 **Set the number of replicas for each tablet in partitions**